nopSolutions/nopCommerce-Docs/CONTRIBUTING.md

 Test your changes with the [DocFX command-line tool](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool), which creates a locally hosted version of the site.
 DocFX doesn't render style and site extensions created for docs.microsoft.com.

+## Forking and submitting pull requests

+If you want to contribute some changes to nopCommerce documentation (article fix or some new post), then you should follow the next approach.
+Here is a short list of steps to contribute:

+- First of all, you have to create a fork.
+Please find more about repository forking on GitHub at [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/).
+- Clone it locally.
+- Create a new branch from "master".
+Please always create a new branch for each contribution.
+You should create it from our "master" branch only.
+- Write the code and push back to your GitHub fork.
+- Create pull request.
+Please read more about it at [https://help.github.com/articles/using-pull-requests/](https://help.github.com/articles/using-pull-requests/).
+And please always sync with our repository before doing it.

 ## Microsoft Writing Style Guide

 The [Microsoft Writing Style Guide](https://docs.microsoft.com/style-guide/welcome/) provides writing style and terminology guidance for all forms of technology communication, including the nopCommerce documentation.